formlio/forml/docs/index.rst

 data science research into production.
 The framework was initially developed by a group of data scientists and ML engineers seeking to minimize the effort traditionally required to productionize any typical ML solution.
-Becoming increasingly useful to its original authors, ForML has been soon released as a community driven project.
+Becoming increasingly useful to its original authors, ForML has been soon released as a community-driven project.

 Resources